KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 1. Start with a FRESH unadulterated install of KSP.
 2. Install the required mods.
 Ensure you have the most up to date version and have followed their respective installation instructions.
 Links are provided below as well as some special installation notes/instructions for those mods.
 3. Unzip the Realism Overhaul download zip archive to your KSP/GameData folder.
-4. OPTIONAL - Those using PartCatalog may CUT and paste the folders within RealismOverhaul/RedAV8R into your KSP/GameData, there should be no overwriting necessary.
-5. Launch KSP.
+4. Launch KSP.
 Enjoy.
 ========================================

-Requires:
+Minimum Requirements:
-Advanced Jet Engine by camlost (v1.4) NON-OFFICIAL 0.24.* update HERE Deadly Reentry Continued by NathanKell (v5.2)
+Advanced Jet Engine by camlost (v1.5)
+Deadly Reentry Continued by NathanKell (v5.2)
 Engine Ignitor by HoneyFox. (v3.4) [NOTE: DO NOT install the MM files located in the "extract to use" zip files that are included.]
 Ferram Aerospace Research by ferram4 (v0.14.1.1)
-Module Manager by sarbian, swamp_ig, and ialdabaoth - INCLUDED (v2.3.4) ModuleRCSFX by ialdabaoth.
-Updated by NathanKell - INCLUDED RealChutes by stupid_chris. (v1.2.4)
+Module Manager by sarbian, swamp_ig, and ialdabaoth - INCLUDED (v2.3.5) ModuleRCSFX by ialdabaoth.
+Updated by NathanKell - INCLUDED NodeResizer by Starwaster
+RealChutes by stupid_chris. (v1.2.4)
 Real Fuels by NathanKell (v7.3)
-Real Solar System by NathanKell (v7.2)
+Real Solar System by NathanKell (v7.3)

-Very Highly Recommended:
-Kerbal Joint Reinforcement (v2.4.3)
+TAC Life Support by TaranisElsu (v0.10)

+Required for best gameplay:
+Procedural Parts by swamp_ig (v0.9.18) [NOTE: Procedural Heat Shields NOT supported at this time.]
 RemoteTech 2 by Remote Technologies Group (v1.4.1) [NOTE: If you want to send data back, you need this!]
-TAC Life Support by TaranisElsu (v0.10)
 TweakScale by Biotronic (v1.43)

 Recommended:
-CrossFeedEnabler by NathanKell (v2.2)
+CrossFeedEnabler by NathanKell (v3.0.1)
+Kerbal Joint Reinforcement (v2.4.3)
 MechJeb by many (v2.3.1)
 ModuleFixer by arsenic87.
 Download HERE.
 PartCatalog by BlackNecro (v3.0RC7)
-TextureReplacer by Shaw (v1.6.1) or Active Texture Management by rbray89 (v3.3.1) Toolbar by blizzy78 (v1.7.6)
+TextureReplacer by Shaw (v1.7.1) or Active Texture Management by rbray89 (v3.4)
+Toolbar by blizzy78 (v1.7.6)

 Supported Mods/Part Packs:
 6S Service Compartment Tubes by Nothke
+Aerojet Kerbodyne (v3.0.2)
 AIES by carmics (v1.5.1)
 ALCOR by alexustes
-Fustek Station Parts [NOTE: For X0.04-4 DEV BUILD - 5 June 2014]
+Fustek Station Parts by sumghai (vX0.04-4 DEV BUILD - 5 June 2014)
+Kerbal Attachment System by KospY (v0.4.8)
+KerbX by Borklund
+Kethane by Majiir (v0.9)
-KW Rocketry by Winston & Kickasskyle (v2.6c)
-[NOTE: (Realism Overhaul) WILL remove the engine shrouds.
-DO NOT install the "Extra" - "No Shroud" OR "Instant Power" configs provided in the download.]
-Near Future Technologies by Nertea (v0.2.*)
+KW Rocketry by Winston & Kickasskyle (v2.6c) [NOTE: DO NOT install the "Extra" - "No Shroud" OR "Instant Power"] Near Future Technologies by Nertea (v0.2.*)
-Near Future Propulsion (v0.2.3) [NOTE: Propulsion Pack Engines NOT SUPPORTED AT THIS TIME.]
+Near Future Propulsion (v0.2.3) [NOTE: Propulsion Pack Engines NOT supported at this time.]
 Near Future Electrical (v0.2.2)
 Near Future Solar Panels (v0.2.2)
 Near Future Construction (v0.2.1)